-Cadastral Survey Branch is one of the three branches of Survey Department under the Ministry of Land Reform & Management.
-This branch deals primarily with the land property mapping, identifying land types as well as scientifically maintaining the land records for Land Information System uses.
+Cadastral Survey Division is one of the four divisions of Survey Department under the Ministry of Land Reform & Management.
+This division deals primarily with the land property mapping, identifying land types as well as scientifically maintaining the land records for Land Information System uses.
 The maps and the records prepared by cadastral surveys are mainly to support land administration and to support the development of Land Information System.
 Cadastral survey therefore has become one of the most important activities of the Survey Department.

 Based on the existing record, the history of cadastral survey goes back to the early 17th century in Nepal.
 Since then partial surveys of land have been conducted several times in the essential locations.
 A systematic cadastral survey (graphical survey with plane tabling technique using local control points) however was commenced in 1965 where special care was taken to map accurately along with the dimensions of land parcels.
 The basic objective of the early cadastral mapping was to assist in land revenue, to support the land reform and management program.
 Other objectives of mapping are to provide security of land titles to private and public land, to assist in policy formulation and implementation of land reform and management programmes, and to establish a central archive of cadastral information.